 Models of supervision are varied and I draw on these and offer supervision that is adapted to how you as a supervisee would like to work, and what suits your working practice.

-I also Supervise for a number of Charities including experience working with Devon Rape Crisis Service and The Exeter Sexual Assault Team and currently those offering bereavement support.
+I have also Supervised for a number of Charities including experience working with Devon Rape Crisis Service and The Exeter Sexual Assault Team and currently those offering bereavement support.

-I have been a Lecturer on the Counselling Diploma at Exeter College with ten years experience working with Students, this means that I have experience with Counsellors' Personal Development and Professional Development regularly, together with in depth knowledge of a number of theoretical approaches.
+I have been a Lecturer on the Counselling Diploma at Exeter College and spent ten years working with Students, this means that I have experience with Counsellors' Personal Development and Professional Development together with in depth knowledge of a number of theoretical approaches.

 Some Counsellors use Group Supervision, in which several therapists confer on each others work.
 Ordinarily this is used in addition to individual supervision, rather than as a replacement.